-All projects deemed eligible are shown in alphabetical order by the town of the PWS in a Comprehensive Project List (Attachment C).
-This list of projects is also shown in order of ranking points assigned by the SFY during which the project is expected to proceed (Attachment D).
-From this comprehensive list, the SFY 2016 Fundable PPL (Attachment F) was developed based on the total amount of funding made available for SFY 2016.
-Projects that are determined by the DPH as not ready to proceed during SFY 2016 will not be considered in preparing the SFY 2016 PPL regardless of the priority points that the project received.
-These projects will be maintained on the comprehensive list and will be considered for funding during SFY 2017, or may bypass a project on the SFY 2016 fundable PPL according to the bypass procedure explained in Section IV.
+All remaining projects deemed eligible and which have not executed a loan agreement or are not included on the Carryover List are shown in alphabetical order by the town of the PWS in a Comprehensive Project List (Attachment C).
+This list of projects is also shown in order of ranking points assigned (Attachment D).
+From this comprehensive list, the SFY 2017 Fundable PPL (Attachment F) was developed based on the total amount of funding made available for SFY 2017 and the expected readiness of a project to proceed.
+Projects that are determined by the DPH as not ready to proceed during SFY 2017 will not be considered in preparing the SFY 2017 PPL regardless of the priority points that the project received or the amount of funding expected to be available.
+These projects will be maintained on the comprehensive list and will be considered for funding during SFY 2017 according to the bypass procedure explained in Section IV or if additional funding becomes available for them.
+Several projects were withdrawn by the PWS during SFY 2016.
+These projects no longer appear on the Comprehensive List.

-Projects identified on the SFY 2016 Fundable PPL may be bypassed by a project identified on the comprehensive list if the fundable project is not progressing.
+Projects identified on the SFY 2017 Fundable PPL may be bypassed by a project identified on the comprehensive list if the fundable project is not progressing.
 In the event that one or more projects are tied in the number of points, the tie-breaker provisions outlined in Section V will be used to determine which project will be ranked higher on the PPL.
-The lowest ranking project on the SFY 2016 Fundable PPL may be only partially funded based on the amount of total funds that remain available.
+The lowest ranking project on the SFY 2017 Fundable PPL may be only partially funded based on the amount of total funds that remain available.